 Despite having such a luxurious coat, this animal is incredibly easy to groom.
 And the good news is that it does not shed a lot.
 The coat traps loose hairs, preventing them from dropping all over.
-As a result, matting is bound to occur if you do not groom your Selkirk regularly.
+But as a result, matting is bound to occur if you do not groom your Selkirk regularly.

 When grooming, avoid over-brushing, as it tends to loosen the curls up.
-Instead, consider combing it using a wide-toothed comb.
+Instead, consider using a wide-toothed comb.
 Do that a few times a week for best results.
 Regular baths using a light shampoo should also help you prevent matting.
 Ask your breeder to show you the best combing techniques so that you do not stretch out the curls.

 Make sure that you brush their teeth a few times a week using vet-approved toothpaste while trimming their nails at least every fortnight.

 Health and Conditions 🏥

 As with any other breed, the Selkirk Rex is predisposed to some genetic health problems.
 These include polycystic kidney disease, hypertrophic cardiomyopathy, and hip dysplasia.

 The best breeders, however, try to lower the risk of a cat developing those problems by virtue of proper breeding practices.
 Therefore, do not consider breeders who are not willing to offer you a written health guarantee.